DillonSteyl/SCIE1000/Week 2/bsa_estimation.md

 ```
 Haycock BSA Estimate: (value)
 ```
 In addition, you will need to modify the program below so that it prompts the user to input mass and height, respectively.
+Use the following input messages:

+* "Enter mass: " for mass
+* "Enter height: " for height

 ## Solution
 ```python